Tip - The advice below is for Admins setting up a Stripe account to be used on behalf of a PTA or school, to sell tickets to events or take payments.

 Click on Team Members in the right hand column.

-Or go to this webpage on Stripe:
+Or go to this webpage on Stripe to add to your team:

 Enter the email address of people who will be setting up events for you and need Stripe access.